Iced Americano Recipe – Your Bold Guide to a Classic Cold Espresso Drink

 Getting the Ratio Right

-The standard ratio is 1:2 espresso to water — one double shot (2 oz) with 4 oz cold water.
+The standard ratio for an iced Americano is 1:2 espresso to water — one double shot (2 oz) with 4 oz cold water.
 That's the classic, balanced version.
 If you want to dig deeper into coffee-to-water ratios across all brew methods, our coffee ratio guide covers it all.

 Ratio Taste Best For